clewisdavis/The-Joy-of-React/course-notes.md

 root.render(<FriendlyGreeting />);
 ```

-- This example. `FriendlyGreeting` create a React element that descirbes a paragraph, with some built in styles.
+- This example. `FriendlyGreeting` create a React element that describes a paragraph, with some built in styles.
 - We render a component just like hwo we render an HTML tag.
 Instead of rendering a `<div>` or a `<h1>`, we render a `<FriendlyGreeting>`.

 - **The big component rule**

 - One must rule to follow when creating components.
 React components need to start with a **Capital Letter**.
 - Has to do with the JSX to JS transformation.
-- If our component had a lower-case function name, React would rednder `<friendlygreeting>` HTML elsement, instead of processing it as a component.
+- If our component had a lower-case function name, React would render `<friendlygreeting>` HTML element, instead of processing it as a component.

 - **A React element is a description of a thing we want to create.**
 - In some cases we want to create a DOM node, like a `<p>`.
 In other cases, we want to create a component instance.